 (1) In response to the suggestions after evaluation of the Asia／Pacific Group on Money Laundering, to raise the level of AML/CFT and enhance the management of foreign currency handling, the Central Bank amended the Regulations Governing the Establishment and Administration of Foreign Currency Exchange Counters on January 26, 2021.
 The key points of amendment:

 a.
-The amount of each foreign currency exchange transaction for each customer handled by a foreign currency exchange counter lowered to from US$10,000 to US$ 3,000 or its equivalent (Article 3).
+The amount of each foreign currency exchange transaction for each customer handled by a foreign currency exchange counter lowered from US$10,000 to US$ 3,000 or its equivalent (Article 3).

 b.
 Added requirement for saving of documents such as enhanced checking, suspicious transaction and individuals subject to sanctions and provide the documents the regulations require to be saved in the event of investigation (Article 4, 13).